uozuAho/locust_demo/readme.md

 However, the 'job completed' metric is affected by the load on the system.

-## 1 VU creates jobs, waiting for each one to complete
+## 1 virtual user (VU) creates jobs, waiting for each one to complete
 This is only an accurate load test if your users are blocked from performing actions by a time that is proportional to system load.